Residential Letting & Property Management

 -

-Read more: On the periodic inspection report are all the items listed in need of attention?All the items that have been checked/checked for during the inspection are shown or ticked on the report.
-Any item shown/ticked on the report does not mean there is a problem with that item.
+Read more: On the periodic visit report are all the items listed in need of attention?No – All the items that have been checked/checked for during the visit are shown on the report.
+Any item shown on the report does not mean there is a problem with that item.
 Any repairs or maintenance required to the property, fixtures, fittings, or contents are reported separately via our online repair request system.
 Still not answered your question?
-We love questions so fire it at us using the contact details here Please rate this article so we know how well it answered your question…
+We love questions so fire it at us using the contact details here

 -